 Conventional Loans - A conventional loan is not insured or guaranteed by the federal government, which makes it different from programs like VA, USDA and FHA.
-These flexible loans allow borrowers to get low rates and often avoid mortgage insurance with a higher down payment.
+These flexible loans allow borrowers to get low rates and avoid mortgage insurance with a higher down payment.

-FHA Loans - The Federal Housing Administration (FHA) mortgage program is managed by the Department of Housing and Urban Development (HUD), which is a division of the federal government.
+FHA Loans - The Federal Housing Administration's (FHA) mortgage program is managed by the Department of Housing and Urban Development (HUD), which is a division of the federal government.
 While these kinds of loans are typically most popular with first-time homebuyers, FHA loans are available to all types of borrowers.

 VA Loans - The U.S. Department of Veterans Affairs’ VA loan programs are intended for military service members and their families.
-Being a government-backed mortgage means that the VA will reimburse the lender for any losses that may result from borrower default, allowing lenders to finance up to 100% of the property’s value.
+Being a government-backed mortgage means that the VA will reimburse the lender for any losses from borrower default, allowing lenders to finance up to 100% of the property’s value.

 Investment Property Loans - If you’re looking to purchase a single-family, townhome, condo, or multi-unit property with the intention of earning a return on the investment, an investment loan may be just what you need.